The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 - Squeeze the lift door shut, as if you are stopping a fart or pee.

-- Quickly pull up the the muscles around your bottom (anus) and vagina, raising them all the way up to an imaginary top floor.
+- Quickly pull up the muscles around your bottom (anus) and vagina, raising them all the way up to an imaginary top floor.

 - Relax the squeeze, as though the lift has dropped back down to the ground floor.

 - Repeat the squeeze as many times as you are able to.
+Stop when your muscles feel tired.

 When to do pelvic floor muscle exercises

-You should do pelvic floor muscle exercises 3 times each day while you're pregnant.
 It can take time to train the muscles.
 You can reduce it to 1 session a day when you feel your muscles are strong and react well when you squeeze them.

-Practice during activities
+Practise during activities

 Squeeze when you cough or sneeze